mojoaxel/awesome-regression-testing/.github/CONTRIBUTING.md

 - Make an individual pull request for each suggestion.
 This allows to better handle updates or comments on the proposed character.
 - New categories, or improvements to the existing categorization are welcome.
 - Keep descriptions short and simple, but descriptive.
+- Keep the lines in alphabetic order (a-z↓)
 - End all descriptions with a full stop/period.
 - Check your spelling and grammar.
 - Make sure your text editor is set to remove trailing whitespace.

 ## How to Create a Pull Request

-See [Sindre Sorhus’
-guide](https://github.com/sindresorhus/awesome/blob/master/contributing.md#adding-something-to-an-awesome-list) on how to contribute with pull requests.
+See [Sindre Sorhus’ guide](https://github.com/sindresorhus/awesome/blob/master/contributing.md#adding-something-to-an-awesome-list) on how to contribute with pull requests.